by Susan Flantzer © Unofficial Royalty 2016

 When Henry re-invaded England in 1153, neither side’s forces were eager to fight.
 After limited campaigning and the siege of Wallingford, Stephen and Henry agreed upon a negotiated peace, the Treaty of Winchester, in which Stephen recognized Henry as his heir.
 Stephen died on October 25, 1154, and Henry ascended the throne as King Henry II, the first Angevin King of England.
 Henry was crowned at Westminster Abbey on December 19, 1154.
 His wife Eleanor was crowned with him.

 Eleanor and Henry’s marriage was reputedly tumultuous and argumentative.
-Henry was not faithful and Eleanor was somewhat ambivalent towards his affairs as evidenced by her raising one of Henry’s illegitimate sons Geoffrey (the future Archbishop of York) in her household.
+Henry was not faithful and Eleanor was somewhat ambivalent towards his affairs as evidenced by her raising one of Henry’s illegitimate sons Geoffrey, the future Archbishop of York in her household.
 By late 1166, Henry’s notorious affair with Rosamund de Clifford had become known, and Eleanor’s marriage to Henry appears to have become permanently strained.
 As their children grew up, the couple grew further apart and Eleanor seemed to take delight in backing one son and then another against Henry.

 The last part of Henry’s reign was taken up by disputes with and between his sons, often encouraged by Eleanor.
-As Henry’s children grew up, tensions over the future inheritance of the empire began to emerge, encouraged by King Louis VII of France and then his son King Philippe II of France.
-In 1173, Henry the Young King rebelled in protest and was joined by his brothers Richard and Geoffrey and Eleanor.
+As Henry II’s children grew up, tensions over the future inheritance of the empire began to emerge, encouraged by King Louis VII of France and then his son King Philippe II of France.
+In 1173, Henry the Young King rebelled in protest and was joined by Eleanor and his brothers Richard and Geoffrey.
 France, Scotland, Flanders, and Boulogne allied themselves with the rebels.
-Henry eventually defeated the revolt and had Eleanor imprisoned for the next sixteen years for her part in inciting their sons.
+Henry II eventually defeated the revolt and had Eleanor imprisoned for the next sixteen years for her part in inciting their sons.
 In 1182–83, Henry the Young King had a falling out with his brother Richard when Richard refused to pay homage to him on the orders of King Henry II.
 As he was preparing to fight Richard, Henry the Young King became ill with dysentery (also called the bloody flux), the scourge of armies for centuries, and died.
 In 1186, Eleanor and Henry’s third son Geoffrey was trampled to death during a jousting tournament in Paris.

-By the time Henry turned age 56 in 1189, he was prematurely aged.
-Two sons were left: Richard, the second son, Eleanor’s favorite and the heir since his elder brother’s death, and John, the youngest child and Henry’s favorite.
+By the time Henry II turned age 56 in 1189, he was prematurely aged.
+Two sons were left: Richard, the second son, Eleanor’s favorite and the heir since his elder brother’s death, and John, the youngest child, Henry’s favorite.
 King Philip II of France successfully played upon Richard’s fears that Henry would make John King, and a final rebellion broke out in 1189.
 Decisively defeated by Philip and Richard and suffering from a bleeding ulcer, Henry retreated to his favorite residence, the Château de Chinon in Anjou.
 There he was told that John had publicly sided with Richard in the rebellion, and this broke his heart.
 Only his illegitimate son Geoffrey, Archbishop of York was at his father’s deathbed and it moved Henry to observe that his illegitimate son had proved more loyal than his legitimate sons: “Baseborn indeed have my other children shown themselves.
 This alone is my true son.”
 King Henry II of England died at the Château de Chinon on July 6, 1189, at the age of 56, and was succeeded by his son Richard.

 Richard was not in England when his father died.
 One of Richard’s first acts as king was to send William Marshal to England with orders to release Eleanor from her imprisonment, but when Marshal arrived, he found that she had already been released.
 Eleanor traveled to Westminster and received the oaths of fealty from lords and bishops on behalf of Richard.
 She ruled England in Richard’s name until his arrival in August of 1189, signing herself “Eleanor, by the grace of God, Queen of England”.
 However, Richard spent very little time in England, perhaps as little as six months, during his ten-year reign.
 Most of his reign was spent on Crusade, in captivity, or in actively defending his lands in France.